DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors.md

 If selector returns multiple DOM nodes, you must filter them to select a single node that will eventually be returned by the selector.
-The selector provides methods to filter DOM nodes by their index or text.
+The selector provides methods to filter DOM nodes by their index, text, attributes, etc.

 #### nth